Japanese Film Festival, Roxy Cinema

 Japanese Film Festival

 15-17 October 2021

 The Roxy Cinema

-The Japanese Film Festival is held annually all across New Zealand in order to encourage the growing interest and understanding of Japanese Culture.
-Each year, we try to give the people of New Zealand a different taste and insight into Japanese culture, customs, and traditions—along with a look at what’s popular with Japan’s society today—all via the medium of film.
-Don’t miss out on this chance to see award-winning Japanese films up on the big screen, all for free!
+The Japanese Film Festival is held annually, in order to encourage the growth of Japanese culture and understanding in New Zealand.
+Each year, we try to give the people of New Zealand some insight into the culture, customs, and traditions of Japan, alongside what is popular with Japan’s society today, through film.

 Ticket prices for Japanese Film Festival: